harmslab/topiary/README.md

   arcane text files.
 Outputs are spreadsheets, clean fasta files, pdf trees, and graphical summaries of ancestor quality.
-+ *Flexible.* Use as a command line program or do custom analyses and plotting in Jupyter notebooks using the topiary API.
++ *Flexible.* Use as a command line program or do custom analyses and plotting with the API.
-+ *Modern.* Topiary is built around a collection of modern, actively-supported, phylogenetic software tools including
++ *Modern.* Topiary is built around a collection of modern, actively-supported, phylogenetic software tools:

   + [OpenTree](https://opentree.readthedocs.io/en/latest/)
   + [muscle 5](https://www.drive5.com/muscle/)